Fuwang Chamber in Forbidden City expected to open in 2020

 By Zhang Xingjian(chinadaily.com.cn)

-A view of the plaque hanging at the Fuwang Chamber.
+Photo taken to show the plaque hanging Fuwang Chamber.
 [Photo/Weibo]

 As a seven-year refurbishment project comes to an end, the Fuwang Chamber inside the Emperor Qianlong's Imperial Garden, at the northeastern corner of the Forbidden City, is expected to be unveiled to the general public in 2020, experts say.